Kerstin08/minimal-mistakes/_pages/privacy_policy.md

 ### YouTube
 This website embeds videos from the website YouTube.
 The operator of the website is Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.
 When you visit one of the websites on which YouTube is embedded, a connection to the YouTube servers is established.
-In doing so, the YouTube server is informed which of our pages you have visited.
+In doing so, the YouTube server is informed which of the pages you have visited.
 Furthermore, YouTube may store various cookies on your terminal device or use comparable technologies for recognition (e.g. device fingerprinting).
 In this way, YouTube can obtain information about visitors to this website.
 This information is used, among other things, to collect video statistics, improve the user experience, and prevent fraud attempts.
 If you are logged into your YouTube account, you allow YouTube to associate your browsing behavior directly with your personal profile.
 You can prevent this by logging out of your YouTube account.
-YouTube is used in the interest of an appealing presentation of our online offers.
+YouTube is used in the interest of an appealing presentation of my presented projects.
 This represents a legitimate interest within the meaning of Art.
 6 para.
 1 lit. f DSGVO.
 Insofar as a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
 1 lit. a DSGVO and § 25 para.
 1 TTDSG, insofar as the consent includes the storage of cookies or access to information in the user's terminal device (e.g. device fingerprinting) within the meaning of the TTDSG.
 The consent can be revoked at any time.
 Further information on the handling of user data can be found in <a href="https://policies.google.com/privacy?hl=en">YouTube's privacy policy</a>.
 <br />
 <br />